stefnotch/vite-pseudo-template/CONTRIBUTING.md

 - [(optional - project specific)Eslint Extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) to automatically show lots of little warnings
 - [(optional - project specific)i18n Ally](https://marketplace.visualstudio.com/items?itemName=Lokalise.i18n-ally) for translating and internationalizing code

+As for settings, I personally am a fan of those "inlay hints".

 I also totally recommend using a decent browser such as Firefox or a Chromium browser with

 - [Vue Devtools](https://devtools.vuejs.org/) to get top-notch debugging support